khoparzi/PairUp/README.md

     php composer.phar install

-Set encryption keys inside the app:

-    php artisan key:generate

-In a development version only, to see errors verbosely:
+In a development version only, set the environment variables by copying the sample code:

     cp .env.example .env

+Then inside the new `.env`, update the `APP_KEY` value to a string that is at least 32 characters

 Now grab a copy of Selenium server.
 I imagine the latest from here would be fine:

     http://selenium-release.storage.googleapis.com/index.html